ading2210/libcurl.js/README.md

 - Fetch compatible API
 - End to end encryption between the browser and the destination server
 - Support for up to TLS 1.3
-- Support for tunneling HTTP/2 connections
-- Support for proxying WebSockets
+- Support for proxying HTTP/2 connections and WebSockets
 - Bypass CORS restrictions without compromising on privacy
 - Low latency via multiplexing and reusing open connections
 - Use raw TLS sockets in the browser